villageweb/village-components/README.md

   }
 ```

-Optionally, a `saveIcon` function can be passed in to once retrieval is done for caching into some kind of store.
+Optionally, a `saveIcon` function can be passed in to once retrieval is done for caching into some kind of store. *NB* this is recommended since on every render a fetch of the icon will be executed.
 For this case you ideally want to wrap `SvgIcon` in a container component that hooks onto a store.
 Example with react-redux below.
 Code below is all you'd need to code effectively with this approach.

 // your icon component that you will use everywhere.